 - Combine the poolish with the rest of the dough ingredients in a bowl of a stand mixer.
 Mix on low (Kitchen Aid setting 2) for 2 minutes.
 Cover and let rise in a warm place for about 45 minutes, or until doubled in size.

-- Divide the dough into 6 equal pieces, and roll them out into 8"-10" logs.
+- If making one large loaf, divide the dough into 6 equal pieces.
+If making two smaller loaves, divide the dough into 8 equal pieces.
+Roll them out into 8"-10" logs.
 Cover and let rest for 20 minutes.

 - On a lightly floured work surface (wooden is ideal), roll each log into a 14" long strand, making the ends thinner than the middles.
 Dust the strands with a little bit of flour to prevent sticking.
-Braid into a six-stranded challah bread.
+Braid into a six-stranded challah bread if making a large challah, or two 4-stranded challahs if making two small loaves.

 - Brush with the egg wash and sprinkle poppy seeds on top.